 How to Sell a Life Insurance Policy

 Selling life insurance is part of a regulated industry.
-Even though you could try and go out on your own and find a buyer, it is recommended to work with professionals to help you.
+Even though you could try to find a buyer on your own, it is recommended you work with professionals.
 Consider working with:

 - A life settlement provider

 Information You May Need

 This is what you'll need to provide a potential buyer.